PHPixie/Validate/README.md

             // If is not valid add an error to the result
             $result->addMessageError("Type can be either 'fairy' or 'pixie'");

+            //Or you can just return an error message to be added return "Type can be either 'fairy' or 'pixie'";
         }
     });